Bee Antennae

 Inside the hive, bees use their antennae to detect bee pheromones.
 While there are many types of pheromones in a colony, some of the most important are those of the queen bee.

-The ability to detect floral scents is vital to foraging bees.
-Workers in the field depend on visual clues as well, but enticing smells help direct them to nectar and pollen rich flowers.
+The ability to detect floral scents is vital to foraging bees who go outside.
+Workers in the field depend on visual clues as well, but enticing smells help direct them to flowers rich with nectar and pollen.

 Touch & Taste

 When a bee visits flowers, they use their antennae to touch and taste the flower.
-This helps them decide if the nectar is worth collecting and the best way to do so.
+This helps them decide if the nectar is worth collecting.
 Perhaps, this is why bees love flowers with simple shapes – it is easier to get to the food reward.

 Vibrations & Heat Sensitivity